New Challenges for Affordable Housing in Europe - Summer School for Young Professionals

 Address: EBZ, Springorumallee 20, 44795 Bochum

-The closest airport is Düsseldorf Airport (DUS), which is connected by local train to Bochum.
+The closest airport is Düsseldorf Airport (DUS), which is connected to Bochum by regional train.
 Other airports in the vicinity are in Dortmund or Cologne.
 Bochum is well connected to the German railway and motorway network and can be easily reached by train or car.
 From Bochum Central Station, the buses 354, 394 and 388 will take you to EBZ.

 „The first international Summer School of EBZ 2017 was very enriching for me, because it brought together different perspectives of the housing sector from different countries.
 The topics were highly relevant and urgent for the housing sector and I had a lot of fun discussing them with the other participants.
 Highly recommended!"